-This means the retirement pension is adjusted (reduced) from the start by a Social Insurance State Pension offset4, regardless of whether the person has reached Contributory State Pension age.
+This means the retirement pension is adjusted (reduced) from the start by a Social Insurance State Pension offset3, regardless of whether the person has reached Contributory State Pension age).
 Integration applies to retirement pension and also to employee contributions, but not to retirement lump sum.

-A Contributory State Pension becomes payable upon reaching the qualifying age.
-The Public Service (Single Scheme and Other Provisions) Act 2012 (the 2012 Act), does not provide for the payment of a 'supplementary retirement pension' in the period between Defence Forces mandatory retirement age and State pension qualifying age.
+A Contributory State Pension (CSP) becomes payable upon reaching the qualifying age.
+The Public Service (Single Scheme and Other Provisions) Act 2012 (the 2012 Act), does not currently provide for the payment under the Single Scheme of a 'supplementary retirement pension' in the period between Defence Forces mandatory retirement age and State Pension age.